-"String?
-Can't you complete the worship without string?"
-This new string of events depressed him.
-"You have put me in a piquant situation.
-Where will you find string at this hour?"
+"Thread?
+Can't you complete the worship without thread?"
+This new thread in events depressed him.
+"You have put me in a difficult situation.
+Where will you find thread at this hour?"

-"Can't you count yourself?" he was not willing to exhibit his arithmetic skills.
+"Can't you count yourself?" he was reluctant to exhibit his counting skills.

-"How can I count?
-I will be chanting the 'mantras'," I reminded him.
+"How can I count while chanting the mantras?
+I said.

 "Okay, then I will count.
-Commence your worship."
+Start your worship."

 At the count of 108, I dropped myself at his feet and said, "Lord, my worship is over.
 Please come with me now and tell me what you want.
 Select the best things, everything is yours."

-The thief came out of his spell - his trance was broken when I stopped chanting my "mantras".
-He tried to come with me but received a shock.
-The pillar forced him to stand like a pillar and he could not move.
+The thief came out of his trance.
+When he tried to come with me, he received a shock.
+The pillar forced him to stand like a pillar; he could not move.
 He found himself bound to the pillar by the golden thread.

-As it is, "zari" thread is quite fragile, just like glass.
-But the thread, that had gone around 108 times, attached itself to the thief like pure gold jewellery.
+As it is, the zari thread is quite fragile, just like glass.
+But the thread had gone around him 108 times, and attached itself to him like pure gold jewellery.
 It is easy to break a single straw, but try breaking a bundle!

-He yelled at me, "What is this?
+He yelled at me, "What is the meaning of this?
 Release me now that your worship is over.
 Can't you see it is almost dawn?
 Haven't I told you I have to visit my other devotees also?"